-I wrote about adding the word “work” to situations.
-One woman who likes the idea added the word “work” to a role — wife work.
-Leslie Brown is project manager for Omada Marketing and does everything I described — family work, education work, job work, community work.
+I wrote about adding the word ‘work’ to situations.
+One woman who likes the idea added the word ‘work’ to a role — wife work.
+Leslie Brown was a project manager for tech company and did everything I described — family work, education work, job work, community work.
 Within each of those situations are a variety of roles.
-Any role has work to it, so adding the word “work” to all roles creates equality between roles within a situation.
+Any role has work to it, so adding the word ‘work’ to all roles creates equality between roles within a situation.

 Paula M. Kramer

 All rights reserved.